snsaiphoo/binf6110_assignment2/README.md

 Transcript-level abundance estimation was performed using `Salmon` version 1.10.3 in quasi-mapping mode within a containerized environment [20].

 #### 3.1 - Transcript Index
-A transcriptome index was first generated from the _Saccharomyces cerevisiae S288C_ strain transcriptome (strain S288C).
+A transcriptome index was first generated from the _Saccharomyces cerevisiae S288C_ strain transcriptome.
 As mentioned, the FASTA file corresponding to the _S288C_ reference assembly was used for index construction:

 ```
 apptainer exec containers/salmon.sif salmon index \